How to Use Pictalk AAC?

 • Pictograms (similar to "files").

-By tapping on a collection, for example "food":
+By clicking on a collection, for example "food":

 We are redirected to this page: